Image of recycling facility shows paper material moving on belt

 • Increase WM’s recovery of materials by 60% to 25 million tons by 2030, including an interim milestone of a 25% increase by 2025

-• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year (science-based target)
+• Reduce absolute Scope 1 and 2 GHG emissions 42% by 2031 from a 2021 base year1 (science-based target)

 • Target beneficial use of captured landfill gas to 65% by 2026

-• 13.3 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning
+• Target 13.3 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning

-Goal 13: Life On Land
+Goal 15: Life On Land

-Our Progress
+Our Impact

-Beyond our core business of providing environmental solutions, we also aim to give back to our communities and support causes that prioritize thriving communities and environmental stewardship.
+Beyond our core business of providing environmental solutions, we also aim to give back to our areas and support causes that prioritize thriving communities and environmental stewardship.
 Additionally, we strive to educate individuals on the significance of living sustainably and preserving the natural areas in our communities.

-WM-Aligned Goals
+WM-Aligned Targets

 2030